Search-optimized content preview

 Still unsure about what you are seeing?

 Flooring PDX Installing & Refinishing Floors LLC can inspect the floor and tell you whether what you see is normal curing or something that needs correction.
+A short on-site review can prevent unnecessary worry, but it can also catch moisture or repair problems before they become larger.

 - Phone: 503-388-1689